uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 By removing children from their communities and by subjecting them to strict discipline, religious indoctrination, and a regimented life more akin to life in a prison than a family, residential schools often harmed the subsequent ability of the students to be caring parents.
 In many ways, the schools were more a child-welfare system than an educational one.
 A survey in 1953 suggested that of 10,112 students then in residential schools, 4,313 were either orphans or from what were described as “broken homes.”[^8]
-From the 1940s onwards, residential schools increasingly served as orphanages<!--x-->
+From the 1940s onwards, residential schools increasingly served as orphanages <!-- page 192 -->and child-welfare facilities.
-and child-welfare facilities.
 By 1960, the federal government estimated that 50% of the children in residential schools were there for child-welfare reasons.[^9]

 The residential school experience was followed by the “Sixties Scoop”—the wide-scale national apprehension of Aboriginal children by child-welfare agencies.